 Many EMR systems and EHR systems are compatible with smartphones, meaning that health care providers can access them more quickly and easily.
 Research has shown that most health care providers use mobile devices in their daily routines.
 Thankfully, most EMR and HER systems have advanced security and access management features in place to ensure that this data remains with practitioners rather than being accessed by potential threats.

 EMR systems have made a significant impact on the health care industry, resulting in increased efficiency of operations as well as improved quality of care for patients.
+Also, make sure it is HIPAA compliant file sharing.
 There seems to be little chance of this trend not continuing into the future, especially as these systems become more and more advanced and efficient over time!